microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 # Running automated smoke tests locally

 Tests supports running on **Windows 10**, **MacOS Mojave** and **Ubuntu 18.04** machines.
 Use instructions respected to your machine type.
+Please, be aware that automated tests doesn't cover debugging cases on a real devices - only emulators/simulators.

 ## Prerequisites